+- Class attendance and attitude in class: 20%

-- Short reports: 30% - Term-end examination: 50%
+- Short reports: 30%

+- Term-end examination: 50%

-Textbook Will be introduced in the class Diamond, Jared M. 1999 Guns, germs, and steel : the fates of human societies / W.W.
-Norton(Guns, germs, and steel : the fates of human societies / Jared Diamond (New York) Stephen Daniels 1994 Fields of vision : landscape imagery and national identity in England and the United States,Polity Press(Cambridge) Contact Anytime is OK (on weekday am:9:00-pm5:00)
+Textbook Will be introduced in the class Reference book Diamond, Jared M. 1999 Guns, germs, and steel : the fates of human societies / W.W.
+Norton(Guns, germs, and steel : the fates of human societies / Jared Diamond (New York ) Stephen Daniels 1994 Fields of vision : landscape imagery and national identity in England and the United States,Polity Press(Cambridge ) Contact Anytime is OK (on weekday am:9:00-pm5:00)